canthom/canthom/README.md

 - I'm only interest in quality : I want my creations to be responsives, fast and accessibles to everyone.

 What am I doing right now ?
-- :coumputer: I’m currently working on my first WordPress Theme
+- :computer: I’m currently working on my first WordPress Theme
 - :books: I’m currently learning PHP & WordPress

 In the future, I'd like to...